Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 This allows one coroutine to suspend while waiting for some data to arrive and another coroutine to run on the same thread, ensuring effective resource utilization.

 ![Comparing parallel and concurrent threads](parallelism-and-concurrency.svg){width="700"}

+For more information about the differences between coroutines and threads, see [Comparing coroutines and JVM threads](#comparing-coroutines-and-jvm-threads).

+## Create your first coroutines

+> The examples on this page use the explicit `this` expression with the coroutine builder functions `CoroutineScope.launch()` and `CoroutineScope.async()`.
+> These coroutine builders are [extension functions](extensions.md) on `CoroutineScope`, and the `this` expression refers to the current `CoroutineScope` as the receiver.
+>
+> For a practical example, see [Extract coroutine builders from the coroutine scope](#extract-coroutine-builders-from-the-coroutine-scope).
+>
+{style="note"}

 To create a coroutine in Kotlin, you need the following: